We’re studying ancient history this year, following a 4-year cycle.

 Ancient History Lesson Plans & the Bible

 Now that we’re in our second cycle through history, we’re taking a deeper look at cultures and beliefs.
 In the early years, it was all about reading lots of stories and doing fun projects.

 We’re reading more, she has weekly writing assignments, and we spend lots of time discussing the beliefs of different cultures (and we still have time to fit in a few fun projects).

-Old & New Testament Activity Paks from Home School in the Woods
+Old & New Testament Activity Paks From Home School In The Woods

-Grandpa’s Box by Starr Meade
+Grandpa’s Box By Starr Meade

 He tells them various stories from the Bible in the light of the great spiritual battle we are in between God and Satan.

 We’ve enjoyed reading it so much that we’re reading it again with the kids at Sunday School.

-Timeline Figures from Home School in the Woods
+Timeline Figures From Home School In The Woods

 What’s really neat about using the detailed timeline figures from Home School in the Woods is noticing how Biblical events unfold in the historical narrative.

-A Child’s Geography vol. 2 & 3
+A Child’s Geography Vol. 2 & 3

 How do you incorporate the Bible in your ancient history lesson plans?

 While we are reading about Greek gods, ancient cultures, and false beliefs, we can still create a firm foundation with the Word of God.